Torikaebaya Monogatari: Reception

 The Companion considers Torikaebaya to deal with issues of sex, sexuality and gender "more profoundly" than William Shakespeare or Ben Jonson.
 The princess's acceptance of the male Naishi no Kami as a female and a lover has been variously described as either that she is very sheltered, or that sexual relationships were common between court ladies at the time.
 Although the tale has been regarded as immoral, Gregory Pflugfelder says that ultimately, the tale conforms to traditional roles.
 The father of the children initially considers their condition to be preordained as "retribution" for something they did in their past lives, as part of a Buddhist worldview.
 Pflugfelder says that in the original text, the siblings' condition is not labelled definitively — where Willig adds "confusion of sexual identity", the original text says merely "such a condition".
 The tengu were considered at the time to be evil, and the enemies of Buddhism.

-Anthony J. Bryant describes the encounters between Saishō and the Chūnagon, and the Emperor and the former Chūnagon as rape.
+Anthony J. Bryant describes the encounters between Saishō and the Chūnagon, and the Emperor and the former Chūnagon, as rape.
 Margaret Childs believes that in love relationships in ancient Japan, showing vulnerability was highly prized and erotic, unlike in modern American society.
 She believes that for both sexes, nurturing was "a fundamental component of love".
 Thus, when a woman expresses distress at a man's overtures, she becomes erotic to him.
-Childs contrasts the different ways that Naishi no Kami, Shi no Kimi and the female Chūnagon resist the overtures of Saishō.
-Naishi no Kami, the only successful resistant, resists by remaining cold and "impassive".
-Saishō becomes distressed, but Naishi no Kami remains unmoved.
-Although it is important to the plot that Naishi no Kami should not be discovered as a man, Childs believes that Naishi no Kami's tactic would have been considered plausible by the audience.
-Shi no Kimi, on the other hand, is initially frightened of Saishō, and so he "assaults" her, and then afterwards comforts her.
+Childs contrasts the ways the Naishi no Kami, Shi no Kimi, and the Chūnagon resist Saishō's overtures.
+The Naishi no Kami, the only successful resistant, resists by remaining cold and "impassive".
+Saishō becomes distressed, but the Naishi no Kami remains unmoved.
+Although it is important to the plot that the Naishi no Kami not be discovered as a man, Childs argues that the Naishi no Kami's tactic would have been considered plausible by the audience.

+Shi no Kimi, on the other hand, is initially frightened of Saishō, and so he assaults her, and then afterwards comforts her.
 He coerces a servant into letting him into Shi no Kimi's quarters.
 Eventually, as Saishō shows his own vulnerability through their encounters, she becomes attracted to him.
 Saishō found Chūnagon attractive, both through 'his' own beauty and because Chūnagon reminds Saishō of Shi no Kimi and Naishi no Kami.
-One evening as they were talking, and Chūnagon was "affectionately" listening to Saishō's love problems, Saishō embraces Chūnagon, and tells the Chūnagon that he loves 'him', thinking she is a man.
-The Chūnagon becomes angry with Saisho and tells him off, but Saishō only becomes more fervent in his embrace, and discovers the Chūnagon is a woman.
-Chūnagon then loses her courage - though she remains cold, she no longer actively resists him.
+One evening, as they were talking, and Chūnagon was "affectionately" listening to Saishō's love problems, Saishō embraces the Chūnagon and tells him that he loves him, thinking he is a man.
+The Chūnagon becomes angry with Saishō and tells him off, but Saishō only becomes more fervent in his embrace, and thus discovers the Chūnagon is a woman.
+The Chūnagon then loses his courage−though he remains cold, he no longer actively resists him.